jethmalani/logDnaSwift/README.md

         `LogDNA.setup(withIngestionKey: "d250c4933fba49b4a003189a578e8a4d", hostName: "looq", appName: "TradingGdax", includeNetworkData: true)`
 3. Anywhere you want to send a log you can use this code:
         `LogDNA.log(line: "test message", level: .debug, meta: ["string":"test", "bool":false, "int":3])`
+4. If you want to see the return of the API call.
+You can set verbose to true as follows: `LogDNA.shared.verbose = true`